 You can also retarget users that have recently visited your website or purchased a product.

-Create a custom audience comprising of users that have visited the website in the last 30 days or the customers that made a purchase in the last month.
+Create a custom audience comprising of users that have visited the website in the last 30 days or the customers that purchased in the previous month.

-Your marketing objective can be product catalogue sales if you have already created a catalogue on Facebook ad manager or you can choose conversions as the main objective and create specific product ads you want to display.
+Your marketing objective can be product catalog sales if you have already created a catalog on Facebook ad manager, or you can choose conversions as the primary objective and create specific product ads you want to display.

 3- Provide support to customers who are still undecided

-Over 83% of online customers look for support before completing a purchase, but only half of them actually try to get their queries answered by reaching out to the company’s support team.
-You can use Facebook retargeting ads to reach your prospective customers and answer their questions in order to motivate them to make a purchase.
+Over 83% of online customers look for help before completing a purchase, but only half of them try to get their queries answered by reaching out to the company’s support team.
+You can use Facebook retargeting ads to reach your prospective customers and answer their questions to motivate them to make a purchase.
 This can especially be a helpful strategy for B2B products.

-A few days after running a retargeting campaign for your website’s previous visitors, you can run an additional campaign that targets users who responded to the previous campaign and offer them customer service.
+A few days after running a retargeting campaign for your website’s previous visitors, you can run a new campaign that targets users who responded to the last campaign and offer customer service.